flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 IOSU is still composed of a **multi-threaded microkernel**, which is now able to allocate up to 180 threads (previously 100), along with **drivers** and **modules** to take care of I/O access and security.

-One interesting aspect is that Starbuck disposes of two secured memory blocks for loading its kernel: Its internal **96 KB of SRAM** and **3 MB of 1T-SRAM** (known as 'MEM0') from the old GX block.
+One interesting aspect is that Starbuck disposes of two secured memory blocks for loading its kernel: Its internal **96 KB of SRAM** and **3 MB of 1T-SRAM** (known as 'MEM0') from the Wii GPU block.
 This is for performance and security reasons, as it prevents Starbuck from being exposed to tampering and reduces congestion.

 #### Espresso's new OS